OHIF/viewer-testdata/README.md

 **For Running Container:**

 - Docker: [Windows][win-docker] | [Mac][mac-docker]
-- [Share your drive w/ docker][share-drive]
+- [Share your drive w/ docker][share-drive] (on mac your drive will be shared by default)

 **For Uploading New Studies:**

 - [Windows Subsystem for Linux][install-linux] (or Linux)
   - This is not strictly true, but I find it easier
-- Python & pip
+- Install Python 3 & pip (Linux)
-  - `apt-get -y install python2.7 python-pip`
+  - `apt-get -y install python3 python3-pip`
+- Install Python 3 & pip (Mac)
+  - `brew install python3 python3-pip`
-- Dicomweb-client
+- Install Dicomweb-client and pydicom (Linux/Mac)
-  - `pip install dicomweb-client`
+  - `pip3 install dicomweb-client pydicom`

 ## Usage